Marital Misconduct and your Divorce

 It should be noted that marital misconduct may be considered in an award of alimony (23 Pa.C.S.A. §3701(b)(14)).

-For more information, please contact a Pennsylvania Divorce Lawyer at Colgan Marzzacco, LLC at 800-615-0115 for a free telephone consultation.
-A Pennsylvania Divorce Attorney at Colgan Marzzacco, LLC is available to answer your questions regarding equitable distribution or any other matter of relating to a family law case.
+For more information, please contact a Pennsylvania Divorce Lawyer for a free telephone consultation.
+A divorce attorney is available to answer your questions regarding equitable distribution or any other matter of relating to a family mediation case.